RyuuXS/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## Did you hear about the Mexican train killer?
+He had loco motives